harshini2000-dev/space_invader/Readme.md

 ## Space Invader game
-A classic Space Invaders clone built using Python and Pygame.
+A classic Space Invaders game built using Pygame, Python.
-You control a spaceship that can move left and right and shoot bullets to destroy incoming enemies before they reach you.
+The user controls a spaceship that can move left and right and shoot bullets to destroy incoming enemies before they reach you.
 The game features sound effects, scoring, and a replay option!

 ### Features: